STS (TV channel)

-CTC (or STS, stands for Сеть Телевизионных Станций, Seť Televizionnyh Stancij, lit.
+CTC (or STS, stands for Сеть Телевизионных Станций, Set Televizionnyh Stantsiy, lit.
 'Network of television stations' (NTS)) is a commercial television station based in Moscow, Russia.
 It belongs to the CTC Media company.
 The company is owned by National Media Group (Russia) and VTB Bank (Russia).

 History

 1996—2002: Early Years of Broadcasting

 The STS television network was founded by American entrepreneur Peter Gerwe, who was the first in the Russian market to propose a franchised network broadcasting model.
 In this model, independent affiliate broadcasters were responsible for distributing the television signal in the regions, receiving a portion of the channel's advertising time in exchange for their services.
 The idea of creating such a television network had been nurtured by the company StoryFirst Communications since 1993.

 On December 1, 1996, the Moscow UHF channel AMTV, the St. Petersburg-based "Sixth Channel", the Nizhny Novgorod-based "Nika TV", the Kazan-based "Channel 6", and several regional television companies, which Gerwe and his financial partner Myron Wick developed using their own and borrowed funds, began joint broadcasting under the brand STS (which initially stood for "Commonwealth of Television Stations" and from 2002 onwards as "Network of Television Stations").
 The launch of STS was initially planned for January, and later for October 1996, but financial and legal issues delayed it.
 In the first months of the channel's existence, the broadcast volume was only 9 hours per day, with the channel starting its broadcasts at 3:00 PM (on weekends) and 5:00 PM (on weekdays).

 The fundamental differences between the STS network and TV-6 or AST-2x2 were: digital broadcasting across multiple time zones, the presence of a large amount of expensive foreign content for that time, and the absence of a broadcasting license — local television companies, which retransmitted STS, held such licenses in all broadcasting cities.
 For example, in Moscow, the license holder was LLC "Association Marathon-TV" (later — Media "Television Channel STS-8", Media "Television Channel STS-Moscow"), and in St. Petersburg — CJSC "Television Company Sixth Channel".

 The first general director of the channel was Sergey Skvortsov.
 The famous television journalist Oleg Vakulovsky worked as the chief producer, and Vasily Kiknadze was the sports producer.